matthew-andrews/mattandre.ws/source/_posts/waterfall-to-agile.md

 We should understand our customers in many ways. *Customer satisfaction surveys, net promoter scores, third party research reports, product usage data, etc.*

+In particular we need to understand not just what the customer wants but **what they are trying to achieve**.
+The underlying needs your product is aiming to fulfil.

-However, our most insightful source is **direct conversations with customers**.
+And because of that our most insightful source is **direct conversations with customers**.

 #### Talk directly with your customers, not to (or through) your sales team